banjilawal/transit/README.md

 ## License

-This project is licensed under the Creative Commons License - see the LICENSE.md file for details
+This project is licensed under the GNU General Public License Version 3 - see the [`LICENSE.md`](LICENSE.md) file for details

 ## Acknowledgments
 - For structuring my `README.md`